ProjectHopper/D-BasicGraphics/00-Master.md

 ### Hypothesis Tests for a Proportion

-\begin{itemize
-\item We can also perform a hypothesis test for a population proportion, p.
+*  We can also perform a hypothesis test for a population proportion, p.
 The $R$ function to carry out such a test is prop.test.

-\item Example: A manufacturer claims that the proportion of defective items produced is approximately 4\%.
+*  Example: A manufacturer claims that the proportion of defective items produced is approximately 4\%.
 A random sample of size 50 is taken, 3 of which are defective.
 Is the manufacturer's claim justified?
-\end{itemize

 <pre><code>
 >prop.test(x=3, n=50, p = 0.04, alternative = "two.sided",
 conf.level = 0.95)
 </code></pre>

-\end{document
-%---
 ###Proportion test : Results

 <pre><code>